 I cannot even count how many kitchen supply stores there are in Korea, especially in little markets where you can buy them for cheap.
 Leave the spatula, cutlery sets, and mugs behind.

 They take up too much space in your luggage, buy it all here.

-You’re better off purchasing an electronic book reader or importing all your movies onto a drive so that you’re not taking up space in your luggage.
+You’re better off purchasing an electronic book reader so that you’re not taking up space in your luggage.
 If it’s bulky and you don’t use it every day, it will start cluttering up in your bachelor size room.

 If you’re currently an EPIK teacher, what are your suggestions to bring or leave behind?
 Let me know in the comments below!